Gut Health

 Collagen peptides (rich in glycine, proline, hydroxyproline) support fibroblasts, dermal density, hydration, and barrier integrity.
 Better structure + calmer barrier = fewer inflammatory “echoes” that drive melanin.

-Why this matters for pigment: More resilient skin = less micro-inflammation from daily friction/heat and cleaner remodelling after breakouts—two quiet drivers of persistent dark marks.
+This is helpful because bamboo-derived silica supports cross-linking and resilience in the dermal matrix.
+More resilient skin = less micro-inflammation from daily friction/heat and cleaner remodelling after breakouts—two quiet drivers of persistent dark marks.

 Silica pairs beautifully with collagen peptides; think of it as the rivets to collagen’s beams.

-Welcome to the gut–skin axis.
 When your gut is inflamed or out of balance, the immune system stays “turned up,” and skin becomes more reactive—fuel for hyperpigmentation.

 As a targeted prebiotic, GOS (e.g., Bimuno®) selectively feeds Bifidobacteria and allies—in days—supporting a healthier microbiome and a calmer gut lining.

-A happier gut often improves nutrient absorption (e.g., minerals), which further supports repair and antioxidant systems in the skin.
+And the good news is a happier gut often improves nutrient absorption (e.g., minerals), which further supports repair and antioxidant systems in the skin.

-Bottom line: GOS doesn’t target pigment directly; it reduces the inflammatory static that keeps melanocytes over-reactive.
+It's important to note GOS doesn’t target pigment directly; it reduces the inflammatory static that keeps melanocytes over-reactive.

-How these four work together (synergy that works)
+How these four ingredients work together synergistically

 Collagen peptides + bamboo silica → structure + hydration for orderly repair.